smack0007/ccd-deno-template/Readme.md

 deno task cache
 ```

-The program can then be run with:
+The program can be run with:

 ```bash
 deno task run